 - IND APPOINTMENTS – The IND desks are still closed up to and including the 28th of April.
 However, until that date it may be possible to make an appointment for collecting residence permit cards if travelled to the Netherlands with an MVV, the residence permit would be a first card and when an urgent matter applies.
 Examples of urgent matters are the need of the actual card in order to apply for Dutch health insurance or to register at the city hall.
 Appointments for this should be made over the phone instead of via the online appointment system.

 For more information, please visit the IND website which is updated daily.
-If you need assistance or have any other question based on the information above, you can contact us at the phone number: +31 (0) 345 580 381.
+Please feel free to contact us at the phone number +31 (0) 345 580 381.
 We would be more than happy to answer your questions!